 Does my website need to be custom-built, or is a template fine?+

-How important is mobile optimization in 2026?+
+How important is the mobile version?+

 What is page speed and why does it matter?+